Skip to main content

 Shoes

 The shoes are sensorized, acting as portable force platforms.
-It features a node and 2 force/torque sensors per shoe.
+It features a node and two force/torque sensors per shoe.

 The ultra-thin sensorized insole collects pressure distribution data.